 Heat sink comparison - calculating absolute thermal resistance

 Using the following specifications, we can use our preferred formula to calculate the thermal resistance of both the s-shaped heat sink and our generative heat sink.

 Thermal resistance results

-Want to calculate thermal resistance in a flash?
-Use our heat sink thermal resistance calculator tool.
+Want to calculate thermal resistance & understand thermal conductivity in a flash?
+Use our heat sink thermal resistance calculator tool

-Want to increase your heat sink performance without increasing, or by decreasing, the power requirements?
+Want to increase your heat sink performance without increasing or decreasing heat flow, temperature difference, temperature drop, the power dissipated, and general power requirements?
 Get in touch with us.